-In the text window to the side, I have provided a list of websites and apps that have been invaluable to me as a writer and meeting daily goals.
+Below, I have provided a list of websites and apps that have been invaluable to me as a writer and meeting daily goals.
 Not every method will work every time, so the key to success is to try a variety of things and identify if a method is working or not, then having the self discipline to try a new method if one is not.

 Written?
 Kitten!
 Every X words, you get a picture of a cat!
 Can it get much better than that?

 Strict Workflow (for Google Chrome) A customizable extension that blocks distracting websites so you can focus.
 Based on the pomodoro training technique.of working for a set amount of time for a set amount of reward time.

 Zen Writer For those of us who need a specific atmosphere for writing, zen writer plays calming music, has soft backgrounds and noises to keep you focused.
 You might want to try the free trial before buying the program.
 Similar, free versions are also easily available online.